 Our compensation committee makes compensation decisions regarding our named executive officers or makes recommendations concerning executive compensation to our board of directors.
-In May 2013, our compensation committee engaged ACI, an independent compensation consultant, to provide comparative data on executive compensation practices in our industry and to advise on our executive compensation program generally.
+In May 2013, our compensation committee engaged Arnosti Consulting, Inc., or Arnosti, an independent compensation consultant, to provide expertise-based advice, research and analytical services relating to peer group composition and trends and comparative data on executive compensation practices in our industry and in particular within companies whom we consider peers in terms of market capitalization, development stage and size and to advise on our executive compensation program generally.
+Arnosti provided these consulting services throughout 2015 and 2016.
 Although our board of directors and compensation committee consider the advice and recommendation of any independent compensation consultants as to our executive compensation program, the board of directors and compensation committee ultimately make their own decisions about these matters.